stoneskin/ChineseCharactersRecognitionApp/doc/ProjectPlan.md

 - The App will host on https://mlccc.herokuapp.com/ Mile Stone

-## Phase 1: Demo
+## Phase 1: Graphic Design and Demo

-Due Sep 1, 2023, Build a Demo app have main functions
+Due Sep 1, 2023, Build a Demo app show the design and main functions

 - The App UI and graphic design completed
-- Completed the Database design
+- Initial the Database design
-- Completed the UI page development
+- Initial the UI page Html

+## Phase 2, Main Feature

+Due Feb 1, 2024, Complete the final app for MLCCC character recognition competition.

+- Judges and students could
+- The judge could sign in with username and pwd
+- The parent/guest could sign in with access key
-- The judge can start a new event and complete the event.
+- The judge can start a new Test event for one student and complete the event.
 - The event results could be saved to the database.

-## Phase 2: Main Features

-Due Feb 1, 2024, Complete the final app for MLCCC character recognition competition.

-- Deploy to herokuapp platform
+- Deploy app to herokuapp platform initial the database

+## Phase 3: Admin and Report

 - Improve the UI for a better user experience
 - User management and integration with MLCCC exist students
 - Add Admin page for configuration
 - Add Admin page for report

-## Phase 3: Additional Improvement

-More features
+## More features

 - Improve the UI and support both English and Chinese.
 - Build to mobile app